TCG Sultanhisar (P-111)

 The vessel was transferred on May 9, 1964 along with two other boats of the same class to Turkey.
 Three other ships of the class followed the next year.
-Commissioned on January 25, 1965, the Sultanhisar was stationed at the Gölcük Naval Base together with other Hisar-class patrol boats, before they were deployed in 1977 to the naval base in Izmir.
+Commissioned on January 25, 1965, the Sultanhisar was stationed at the Gölcük Naval Base together with other Hisar-class patrol boats, before they were deployed in 1977 to the naval base in İzmir.

 Sultanhisar was decommissioned on June 3, 2002 as Burak-class corvettes entered service.

 TCG Sultanhisar (P-111) was the third ship of the Turkish Navy to have the name, following the destroyer TCG Sultanhisar and the torpedo boat Sultanhisar.